BetMGM bonus code | 20% deposit match or $1.5K insurance | Goal.com US

 How to claim the BetMGM promo code

-You can use either BetMGM promo code if you live in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.
+You can use either BetMGM promo code if you are a new player from one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.

-- Click here to go to BetMGM and use code GOALNEWS1600 when creating your account
+- Click here to visit BetMGM and use code GOALNEWS1600 when creating your account

 - Provide your details and verify the information

-- Click here for the BetMGM Sportsbook and use promo code GOALNEWS when creating an account
+- Click here to go to BetMGM and use promo code GOALNEWS when signing up

-- If your bet misses, you’ll get your stake up to $1,500 returned as a bonus bet which is valid for seven days
+- If your bet misses, you’ll get a bonus bet equal to your stake up to $1,500, which is then valid for seven days

 What can you use your BetMGM’s bonus on today?

-The final game has the Denver Nuggets travel to take on the LA Lakers.
-LeBron James and his Lakers had a tough time in Denver, losing both games, and will hope to do better at home despite the Nuggets still being -1 point favorites.
+The third game sees the Cleveland Cavaliers as -4.5 home favorites over the Orlando Magic in their fascinating series.
+The Cavs went 2-0 up with two home wins before being blown out twice in Orlando as the Magic tied the series 2-2.

-There is also action from the Premier League, with title hopeful Manchester City big -240 favorites when they travel to take on +550 underdogs Brighton.
+Tonight’s game will see if the Magic’s momentum wins out, or if home court advantage still holds for the Cavs.

-When you sign up to BetMGM today you can claim either a 20% deposit match up to $1,600 in bonus bets, or $1,500 first bet insurance, to use on all this top sports action and more.
+Sign up to BetMGM today and claim a 20% deposit match up to $1,600 in bonus bets, or a $1,500 first bet insurance, to use across all this great sporting action and more.

 More info on BetMGM’s promo offers